GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

   -- This is nextflows GitHub repository URL, prefixed with https://gitpod.io/#
 - Log in to your GitHub account (and allow authorization).
 - Once you have signed in, Gitpod should load (skip prebuild if asked).
+- _If you decided to use the Gitpod environment, you don`t need to install anything into your local computer!
+But still, you would need to have github and docker accounts_

 To follow the workshop on your computer, you will need the following software and files:
 - Bash